uglyfate/java-payment-solution/README.md

  # java-payment-solution
-We will talk about moneris payment gateway in java
+We will talk about moneris payment gateway in java thank you